 Accident Fault FAQ

 If you've been injured in an accident, whether it's a slip and fall, a car accident or medical malpractice, it can be hard to prove who is responsible.
-Here are some frequently asked questions about accident fault.
+Below are some answers to frequently asked questions about accident fault.
+See FindLaw's Who Is Liable? section for additional articles and resources.

 In the legal sense, "negligence" is the word used to describe any careless behavior that causes or contributes to an accident.
 As an example, if a person failed to stop at a red light and hit your car while going through an intersection, that person was probably negligent.